History of my troubled skin - First Post

 I remember that back in 2008 I could barely find the websites or blogs on TSW.
 It was only this week that I noticed there are more people out there going through Steroid withdrawal.
 (Yet there are still little information on PW. )

-I started this blog to keep record of my skin, and to hopefully meet people going through similar problems.
+I started this blog to keep record of my skin, and to hopefully meet people going through similar skin conditions.